-A DUI lawyer in Mount Vernon, IL is an attorney who defends people charged with driving under the influence of alcohol, drugs, or a combination of substances.
-If you or your loved one were recently arrested for DUI in Mount Vernon, IL, you need to take fast, decisive steps.
+A DUI lawyer in Mount Vernon, IL represents people accused of driving under the influence of alcohol, drugs, or a combination of both.
+If you or your loved one have been arrested for DUI in Mount Vernon, IL, you need to act quickly.
 DUI charges in Illinois are serious — the penalties can affect your freedom, your driving privileges, and your future for years to come.

-Combs Waterkotte’s Mount Vernon, IL criminal defense lawyers can step in immediately to protect you and begin building your defense.
+Combs Waterkotte’s Mount Vernon, IL criminal defense lawyers are ready to step in immediately to fight for you.
 Reach out to us at (314) 900-HELP or submit our contact form now for a free and confidential case review.

 What You’ll Learn on This Page